22116/phpxc/README.md

 # PHPXC

-Utility to manage PHP project creation 📦
+CLI to manage PHP project creation 📦

 There are a lot of tools nowadays to setup your very first project such as configuring linters, static analyzers, testing, preparing composer configuration,